slds-lmu/stereotypes-multi/README.md

 To obtain the final scores and for more details about it please **follow the instructions in the `code` folder.**

 ## Acknowledgements
 This repository makes use of code from the following repositories:
 * [StereoSet: Measuring Stereotypical Bias in Pre-trained Language Models](https://github.com/moinnadeem/stereoset)

-We acknowledge the support of the following projects and organizations: OpenGPT-X (BMWK 68GX21007C), Alexander Thamm GmbH and Ludwig-Maximilians-Universität München.